Copyright 1994 - 2023 Bill's Bible Basics

 1 Corinthians 10:31, KJV

 Although it should be rather obvious, allow me to also add that all of the information you find written in my articles, is not something which I learned overnight.
-We all know that learning is a slow continual process which occurs throughout one's lifetime.
-It should come as no surprise to you then, that it has taken me literally years of seriously studying God's Word, in order to grasp the things which I understand today; and I continue to refine my ideas and beliefs as the Lord reveals more truth to me through His Word, as I am able to receive it.
+We all know that learning is really a slow, continual process which occurs throughout one's lifetime.
+It should come as no surprise to you then, that it has taken me literally years of seriously studying God's Word, in order to grasp the things which I understand today.
+In fact, I continue to refine my ideas and beliefs as the Lord reveals more truth to me through His Word, as I am able to receive it.
 Furthermore, allow me to humbly admit, that what I understand today is still so very little, and does not give me any reason to boast of some personal greatness.
+We all need to maintain a certain degree of humility in this regard.

-Not only that, but I am fully aware of the fact, that if I were so foolish as to set myself up on a pedestal, or to allow others to do this to me, and didn't try to discourage it, God would quickly humble me, and perhaps even bring an abrupt end to this ministry.
-Our God is a very jealous God, and He will not have any other gods before Him; particularly not the false gods of self, pride and ego, which in a sense, can be even worse, and perhaps even more destructive than the pagan gods which were worshipped by the ancients:
+Not only that, but I am fully aware of the fact, that if I were so foolish as to ever set myself up on a pedestal, or to allow others to do this to me, and did not try to discourage them from doing so, God would quickly humble me, and perhaps even bring an abrupt end to this ministry.
+Our God is a very jealous God, and He will not have any other gods before Him; particularly not the false gods of self, pride and ego, which in a sense, can be worse, and perhaps even more destructive than the pagan gods which were worshipped by the ancients.
+Consider the following group of Bible verses:

 "Thou shalt have no other gods before me . . .
 Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me;"